-This pretty and popular Herefordshire church benefits from very generous support from a small number of regularly active community participants from the local area.
-Additional members of the community support the church well but less regularly through attendance at events.
-Signatures in the visitor book indicates popular support for the church and for The Churches Conservation Trust throughout the town and from tourism.
+This pretty Herefordshire church benefits from very generous support from a small number of community members.
+Additional members of the community support the church well but less regularly through attendance at services.
+Signatures in the visitor book indicates popular support for the church and for the Churches Conservation Trust throughout the town.

-The annual service presents an opportunity to review the level of service collection donations, given that visitors may be currently unaware of our annualised maintenance liability.
+Occasional services present an opportunity to review the level of contribution from wall safe donations and service collections, given that visitors may be currently unaware of our annualised maintenance liability.
 This message could be amplified through information presented in the church.

-Marketing could focus on historical societies with an interest in the history of the local area,, seeking bookings to tour the church alongside other popular Herefordshire venues with a related connection.
+Marketing could focus on historical societies with an interest in the history of the local area, seeking bookings to tour the church alongside other popular Herefordshire venues with a related connection.
 Voluntary effort towards research and interpretation products could facilitate encouragement of these bookings at the same time as enriching the visitor experience further.

 The site has limited open floor space for alternative use.
 Additional revenue could derive from promotion of local, sympathetic businesses seeking to promote services and products through signage at the church.

 The Community may need to review some of the options detailed in this summary towards the shortfall against annualised maintenance costs, addressing the risk of necessary repairs wanting for funds in future seasons.